 If you don’t know what kummelweck is, it’s probably because a) you don’t speak German (kummelweck translates to “caraway seed roll”) or b) you don’t live in or know anyone from the City of Good Neighbors.
 A Beef on Weck without the “weck” is just roast beef on a roll.
-The food gods bestowed upon Western New York an abundance of kummelweck, available at every supermarket and bakery.
-If you live outside of the area, you’ll have to make your own.
+The Food Gods bestowed upon Western New York an abundance of kummelweck, available at every supermarket and bakery.
+If you live in the Buffalo region, you probably are familiar with Charlie the Butcher or Schwabl’s restaurant, or you have a nearby mom and pop restaurant that makes a beef on weck exactly to your liking.
+If you live outside of the area, you’ll have to make your own, including the kummelweck roll.
 But don’t worry – it’s easy.
 You don’t even have to bust out your bread maker.

 To make the buns, brush the tops of Kaiser or hard rolls with egg wash.
 Then, sprinkle on a mixture of coarse salt and caraway seeds (the saltier, the better).
 Pop them in a warmed oven or toaster oven for 3-4 minutes or until the egg wash is dry.
 That’s it!
 You’ve just turned an ordinary roll into the uniquely tasty kummelweck – the most important part of the Beef on Weck.